-If you have multiple credit card debts, a balance transfer credit card can help you pay down your debt and minimize your interest rate.
+A balance transfer credit card can help you pay down your debt and minimize your interest rate if you have multiple credit card debts.
 Like a debt consolidation loan, a balance transfer credit card transfers multiple streams of high-interest credit card debt onto one credit card with a lower interest rate.

 Most balance transfer credit cards offer a 0 percent APR introductory period, typically lasting anywhere from 12 to 21 months.
-If you can manage to pay off all or most of your debt during the introductory period, you could potentially save thousands of dollars in interest payments.
+If you can pay off all or most of your debt during the introductory period, you could save thousands of dollars in interest payments.

 Student loan refinancing

-If you have high-interest student loan debt, refinancing your student loans could help you obtain a lower interest rate.
-Student loan refinancing lets borrowers consolidate both federal and private student loans under one fixed monthly payment and better terms.
+Refinancing your student loans could help you obtain a lower interest rate if you have high-interest student loan debt.
+Student loan refinancing lets borrowers consolidate federal and private student loans under one fixed monthly payment and better terms.

-While refinancing can be a great way to consolidate your student loans, you’ll still have to meet eligibility requirements.
+While refinancing can be a great way to consolidate student loans, you’ll still have to meet eligibility requirements.
 Also, if you refinance federal student loans, you’ll lose federal protections and benefits, like income-driven repayment and deferment options.

 Home equity loan

 A home equity loan — often referred to as a second mortgage — lets you tap into your home’s existing equity.
 Most home equity loans come with repayment periods between five and 30 years, and you can typically borrow up to 85 percent of your home’s value, minus any outstanding mortgage balances.

-Home equity loans tend to have lower interest rates than credit cards and personal loans, since they’re secured by your home.
+Home equity loans have lower interest rates than credit cards and personal loans since your home secures them.
 The downside is that your home is at risk of foreclosure if you default on the loan.